The art of startup storytelling with Julian Shapiro – TechCrunch

 Trying a little bit of a lot of things gives you exposure to learn what else you could (and should) be doing.
 To break out of a local maximum, you need to always remain curious: What else don’t I know about?

 What I ultimately stick with is whatever process I enjoy (not just enjoy the outcome).
 This usually means the process is fun, educational, adventurous and helps me meet like-minded people.
-Writing is a bat signal for like-minded people.
+Writing is a Bat-Signal for like-minded people.

 You’re focused on the art of storytelling right now — what are the key things that the startups you work with continue to get wrong here?